Incubaid/dev_process/meetings.md

 - Who
     - manager of this organization or this project
-    - all stakeholders who have something to loose or win by stories discussed on this meeting
+    - all stakeholders who have something to lose or win by stories discussed on this meeting

 - When
   - anytime when company priorities or deadlines need to be discussed